Skip to contents

 plot(sdm['Predictions'])

-Note that we will have to reverse the predictions from this layer, currently higher values mean more suitable habitat.
-We want the higher values going into the probability surface function to mean more resistance to movement.
+We will have to reverse the predictions from this layer; currently, higher values indicate a more suitable habitat.
+We want higher values in the probability surface function to indicate greater resistance to movement.

 inverted_sdm <- 1 - sdm['Predictions']